Ivan Ilyin: Monarchism and the concept of legal consciousness

-The key concept of Ilyin's legal philosophy was legal consciousness (правосозна́ние, pravosoznanie) which he understood as an ability of an individual and of the society as a whole to respect the law and to obey it willingly, to defer the authority and other citizens.
+The key concept of Ilyin's legal philosophy was legal consciousness (правосозна́ние, pravosoznanie) which he understood as an ability of an individual and of the society as a whole to respect the law and to obey it willingly, to defer to authority, and to other citizens.
 Ilyin derived the concept of law from the Hegelian idea of the spirit and asserted that:

 Legal consciousness, therefore, is "already given in embryo to each person".
 Positive law, then, is a way to shape transcendental norms of law present in legal consciousness.
-Ilyin distinguishes between a "correct" legal consciousness based on conservatism, morality and religion and a "formalist" legal consciousness that considers only the posited, rationalized law and, therefore, gives no clues to understanding what law is.
+Ilyin distinguishes between a "correct" legal consciousness based on conservatism, morality and religion and a "formalist" legal consciousness that considers only the posited, rationalized law which, therefore, gives no clue to understanding what is law.
 According to Ilyin, mature legal consciousness is always rooted in Christian ethics and monarchism, the monarchy being the natural realization of the Divine providence.
-Monarchic legal consciousness tends to perceive the state as a family and unite the citizens with family bonds while the monarch becomes not only legal but also a spiritual ruler.
-His ideal was the monarch who would rule for the good of the country, would not belong to any party and would embody the union of all people, whatever their beliefs are.
+Monarchic legal consciousness tends to perceive the state as a family and unite the citizens with family bonds, while the monarch becomes not only the legal but also the spiritual ruler.
+His ideal was a monarch who would rule for the good of the country, would not belong to any party, and would embody the union of all people, whatever their beliefs.
 To serve this monarch is not an act of submission but rather of conscious and free choice of a responsible citizen.
 To the contrary, the republican legal consciousness praises individual freedom, social climbing and disregard for authority and is eager for radical changes.
 People view the state not as a family, but rather as a danger that needs to be contained with checks and balances.
 Democratic elections, according to Ilyin, tend to elevate sneaky and evasive politicians.
 Ilyin repeatedly condemned the totalitarian state and emphasized the need to develop a form of 'legal consciousness' among the population.
 In his 1949 article, Ilyin argued against both totalitarianism and "formal" democracy in favor of a "third way" of building a state in Russia: "Facing this creative task, appeals of foreign parties to formal democracy remain naive, light-minded and irresponsible."